Tobiichi-Origuchi/flix-bin/README.md

 ### Function

-1. Get the Linux installation package for Flix and upload to release.
+1. Get the Linux/Windows installation package for Flix and upload to release.
-2. Generate `PKGBUILD`.
+2. Generate `PKGBUILD` and Scoop manifest.

 ### Usage